Exotic pest risk real and rising in Australia

 The researchers modelled a scenario in which the pinewood nematode – which is carried by Japanese pine sawyer beetles – arrived at the Port of Brisbane in wood packaging, before being transported to a holding facility in Caboolture and spreading to commercial softwood plantations five kilometres away at Beerburrum.

 A cost-benefit analysis found it would be worth spending $350,000 a year in biosecurity activities (e.g. surveillance, trapping) to prevent pine wilt disease from becoming established at Beerburrum.

 “Biosecurity surveillance is insurance.
-You hope your house isn’t going to get robbed or burnt down but it’s well worth spending a couple of thousand a year on premiums just in case,” said Dr Carnegie, who is Principal Research Scientist – Forest Health & Biosecurity at the NSW Department of Primary Industries.
+You hope your house isn’t going to get robbed or burnt down but it’s well worth spending a couple of thousand dollars a year on premiums just in case,” said Dr Carnegie, who is Principal Research Scientist at the NSW Department of Primary Industries.

-“It is particularly worthwhile conducting systematic surveillance in trees near ports, where exotic pests would first become established.”
+“It is particularly worthwhile conducting systematic surveillance in trees near ports, where exotic pests may first become established.”

-The research used data from both industry and government, and was conducted collaboratively by the NSW Department of Industry (Forest Science), the University of the Sunshine Coast and Forestry Tasmania.
+The research used data from both industry and government, and was conducted collaboratively by the University of the Sunshine Coast, NSW Department of Industry (Forest Science) and Forestry Tasmania.